elebras1/Projet-Guerre-Froide/README.md

 ![ProjetGuerreFroide](assets/ProjetGuerreFroide_screen.png)

 ## About
-**ColdWarProject** is a grand strategy game set during the Cold War.
+**ProjetGuerreFroide** is a grand strategy game set during the Cold War.
 It is an open-source version of the unreleased game "East vs West" by Paradox Interactive, aiming to provide a more realistic simulation of the economy, a refactored political and law system, and simplified warfare mechanics.